Nocturnes and Variations, for piano, Opus 96 (2014)

 - II.
 Variations – Sostenuto e misterioso

-- 3. Nocturne – Liquido (quasi senza misura)
+- III.
+Nocturne – Liquido (quasi senza misura)

-The outer movements frame the larger central variations movement.
-In all there are 31 variations of four bars each, based on the harmonically ambiguous but simple four bar chordal theme that opens the movement.
+The outer movements frame the larger, central variations movement.
+In all there are 31 variations of four measures each, based on the harmonically ambiguous but simple four measure chordal theme that opens the movement.
 Each variation draws on the opening material of the theme but also takes up the material of the surrounding variations; hopefully, that achieves a kind of organic flow and dramatic shape in the overall set of variations.

 © Andrew Schultz, 2015.